-Sophie is a 4 year old black/tan female Doberman.
+Sophie is a smart, independent black/tan female Doberman.
 She is a very pretty girl despite the fact that someone butchered her ears.

 This is My Story

 Sophie came to us from a local shelter as a stray so we don't know about her past.
 We estimate that she is around 4 years old.
 Lucky for Sophie that she escaped from what I am guessing wasn't a very good life.
 Sophie had pressure sores so she was probably confined in a small, hard surfaced area.
 Our best guess is she was kept to produce puppies; not as a family pet.